vgkavin/RNAseq/README.md

 5. Launch jobs
 The use of --latency-wait allows for SLURM to catch up writing the files and posting the file handles so Snakemake can see them.

-`snakemake --latency-wait 120 -p -j 100 --profile slurm`
+`snakemake -c10 --latency-wait 120 -p -j 100 --profile slurm`

-6. Pipeline should result in a featurecount file
+6. Pipeline should result in trimmed fastq files, mapped BAM files, a counts file and multiple QC files from fastqc, fastq_screen and multiqc